 “I did…very much,” replies Ntsiki.

 “So, what’s the problem?
-I promise we will have a good time.”
+I promise we’ll have a good time.”

 After a few seconds of uncomfortable silence, Ntsiki quietly states, “ I don’t think I want to carry on.
 I’m not ready.”